Should You Deadhead Irises? How To Deadhead Iris Plants

 Whether or not you choose to deadhead an iris is thus up to personal preference.

-You will want only to remove flowers that have begun to fade or wither.
+You will want only to remove the iris flower that has begun to fade or wither.

 Not all irises will produce multiple blooms, but bearded Iris varieties and reblooming irises can benefit from deadheading.